University-Sponsored or University-Related International Travel

 2. Exceptions to the restriction in Section III.A.1 may be made on a case-by-case basis by the University Travel Advisory Committee (UTAC), as outlined in 3. below.

 3. Individuals or groups intending to travel to an area subject to a travel advisory as outlined above must complete an Application for Travel to Hazardous Areas and Countries under Comprehensive Economic Sanctions.
-Applications should be submitted 30 days in advance of the proposed travel date or as soon as travel is anticipated.
+Applications should be submitted 30 days in advance of the proposed travel date or as soon as travel is anticipated (at a minimum 3 business days before travel start).

 4. Because regional conflict may extend beyond defined borders, UTAC may also determine that university-related or university-sponsored travel is suspended or prohibited to countries neighboring any countries affected by Section III.A.1. (a), (b), or (c).